 Unprecedentedly, the world’s political and economic landscape is evolving to a larger extent day by day.
 According to the world’s political history, from 1946 to 1991, the world witnessed a bipolar order led by two influential countries: the United States and the Soviet Union.
-Having said that, after the collapse of the Soviet Union and its alliance, the Warsaw Pact, the world order shifted into a unipolar system led by the USA.
-The question now arises: is it still a unipolar world led by the USA?
-The answer is a ‘big’ no. Because the world is now thoroughly interconnected, highly interdependent, and globalized, thanks to technological advancements and the omnipresence of democracy, liberalism, and capitalism.
-The recent rise of China —after 2010 mainly— which has surpassed the USA’s economy has added a new dimension to global politics and economics.
-India, Russia, Iran and Turkey are also some crucial players in international politics.
-Even a small state like Taiwan, under China’s sphere of influence, has been playing a significant role for years in international politics as it produces semiconductors, an increasingly important raw material for various technological products.
+Having said that, after the collapse of the Soviet Union and its alliance, the Warsaw Pact, the world order shifted into almost a unipolar system led by the United States.
+The question now arises: is it still a unipolar world order led by the United States?
+The answer is a ‘big’ no. This is because the world is now thoroughly interconnected, highly interdependent, and globalized, thanks to technological advancements and the omnipresence of democracy, liberalism, and capitalism.

-Due to its rich history and strategic geographic location business hub (a country with 180 million people), Bangladesh has become a focal point for powerful states ranging from China and India in Asia to the USA and Russia in the West.
-Since all these countries are of paramount importance for the country’s well-being, Bangladesh increasingly needs to maintain a balanced foreign policy.
-Balancing relations with India, a historical friend and neighbor, and China, which provides strategic and economic support, requires Bangladesh to navigate its relationships with prudence.
-By participating in China’s Belt and Road Initiative and India’s BBIN initiatives, Bangladesh can maintain mutual and effective relationships with both, though this might become more challenging in the future due to ongoing China-India conflicts.
+Balancing relations with India, an important neighbor, and China, which provides strategic and economic support, requires Bangladesh to navigate its relationships with prudence.
+By participating in China’s Belt and Road Initiative and India’s BBIN initiative, Bangladesh can maintain mutual and effective relationships with both, though this might become more challenging in the future due to ongoing China-India conflicts.
 Meanwhile, strengthening relations with the USA is crucial as it is Bangladesh’s largest market, particularly for Ready Made Garments —a key product for Bangladesh.
 The vast amount of foreign currency comes from this particular country.
 Historically, the USA has supported Bangladesh in various ways, from security assistance to financial aid.
-Having said that the USA’s influence is everywhere.
-Therefore, the USA is a key factor for every country.
+Given that the USA’s influence is everywhere, it is a key factor for every country.

 Climate change diplomacy is another foreign policy priority.
 Despite being less responsible for global warming, Bangladesh has become one of the most vulnerable countries.
 Climate change has led to numerous disasters in Bangladesh including frequent floods, tornadoes, earthquakes and land erosion.
-Almost every year, these events take a heavy toll each year—resulting in human and economic losses.
+Almost every year, these events take a heavy toll each year — resulting in human and economic losses.
 Based on the current trend of climate change, scientists have predicted that certain parts of Bangladesh will be submerged in a few decades due to rising sea levels.
 Thus, to mitigate the effects of these disasters, Bangladesh should seek climate incentives from global powers.
 Enhancing regional diplomacy, particularly with India, is of utmost importance for both countries as the two countries share significant water resources.

 Bangladesh should also expand its multilateral engagement through peacekeeping operations under the United Nations.
 Historically, Bangladeshi peacekeepers have earned a strong reputation worldwide through their professionalism and skills.
 Through proactive diplomacy, Bangladesh can establish business relationships with the host countries where its peacekeepers served, serve and will be serving.
-Through building stronger bilateral ties with the host countries, Bangladesh as a whole may expand trade, export Bangladeshi products, and provide skilled workers.
+Through building stronger bilateral ties with the host countries, Bangladesh as a whole may take steps to expand trade, export Bangladeshi products, and provide skilled workers.

 To address energy shortages, Bangladesh can expand foreign policies.
 As part of its foreign policy, Bangladesh may increasingly negotiate energy deals with countries like Russia, China, and Saudi Arabia.
 Simultaneously, Bangladesh must focus on enhancing its maritime capabilities to protect its blue economy and wealth.
 The Bay of Bengal is a source of immense natural wealth — including energy — and the region plays a crucial role in the evolving geopolitics of the Indo-Pacific.
 Therefore, increasing maritime capacity, along with regional cooperation, is essential for Bangladesh.

-Bangladesh needs to make an extra effort in order to prioritize cyber-security and address transnational challenges.
+Bangladesh also needs to make an extra effort to prioritize cyber-security and address its transnational challenges.
 In this regard, strengthening cooperation with regional partners is increasingly important in combating cyber threats and cross-border crime.
 As a part, Bangladesh should work with South Asian countries in tandem like India, Pakistan, Myanmar, Nepal, and Bhutan, while also increasing security-sharing agreements with influential countries such as the United States, the United Kingdom, and France.

 Share.